Updated in 2023

 Step 4: Prepare to ace your technical interviews

-To do well in your technical interviews, the best advice we can give is to practice the type of questions you will see in those sessions.
+To do well in your technical interviews, practice the type of questions you will see in those sessions.
 There are a lot of ways you can find these questions online.
-We compiled 90+ software engineering technical interview questions from real tech companies, which is a good place to start.
+We compiled a list of resources to practice software engineer interview questions and 90+ software engineering technical interview questions from top tech companies.
+Start by using these to practice.
 We also created a step-by-step guide to solving a technical interview question, often asked by Google, and many other tech companies.

 Remember to read the question thoroughly before you start coding.
 Ask clarifying questions before diving in, like “Are repetitions allowed?” or “Do you want to return permutations or combinations?”
 As you code, explain what you are doing to give the interviewer a sense of your reasoning.
 That way, even if you make a mistake, they will know that you have the right idea.
 Just make sure that you are actually confident in these comments, so that you are not hurting yourself.